 The names of the graduates of the university are carved onto stone steles placed on top of stone turtles.

-A tour of Hanoi’s old quarter should begin at the Thang Long Water Puppet theatre where musicians dressed in traditional Vietnamese costumes blow on bamboo flutes, pull on strangely shaped stringed instruments, and beat on bronze drums, gongs and xylophones.
+A tour of Hanoi’s old quarter should end at the Thang Long Water Puppet theatre, where musicians dressed in traditional Vietnamese costumes blow on bamboo flutes, pull on strangely shaped stringed instruments, and beat on bronze drums, gongs and xylophones.